 Conveniently located in the shopping square at 236 W. Ojai Ave, Ste. #203, at the corner of Cañada St. and Ojai Ave.
 There’s an entrance facing Cañada St, as well as one facing the parking lot accessed from Blanche St.

 At Frameworks of Ojai, we provide the finest in custom picture framing.
-With over 35 years experience, we can assist you with even your most challenging projects.
-Estimates are always free, so come in and let Joyce, Gerry or Marty help you choose from our wide selection of molding, mat, fabric and glazing choices.
+With over 36 years experience, we can assist you with even your most challenging projects.
+Estimates are always free, so come in and let Kent, Marty, Joyce, or Gerry help you choose from our wide selection of molding, mat, fabric and glazing choices.
 We use archival quality materials to ensure that your artwork will last a lifetime.
 Whether you are a serious collector, or this is your first time using a custom framer, we have the expertise to help pinpoint the most appropriate design choices.
 Our reasonable prices and fast turnaround will surprise you.

 Artwork will last longest if it’s kept in a dark, pollution free, temperature controlled environment, but who will see it there?
 A frame enhances the look of your art, and allows you to display it, but it should also protect it from pollutants and the effects of ultra violet light.